 - Butter infused with rosemary or other fresh herbs

 This recipe is part of the $10 Food Day series: Four recipes (breakfast, lunch, dinner, and a snack) that will feed a family of four for less than $10 for the entire day.
+This sea salt popcorn is the snack.
 View the other recipes:

 - Breakfast: Berry baked oatmeal

 - Lunch: Tomato and lentil soup

 New to Cheap Recipe Blog?
 I’m so glad you’re here!
 Be sure to subscribe to my feed to stay up-to-date on the latest budget recipe posts.